-I have decided that parts of the documents are conditionally exempt under section 47E(d) of the FOI Act.
+Accordingly, I have decided that the documents are conditionally exempt under section 47E(d) of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 6.5 below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.

-6.3 Section 47F of the FOI Act - Personal Privacy
+6.4 Section 47F of the FOI Act - Personal Privacy